 Prior to conducting the enrolment interview the Nominated Supervisor should consider the language and cultural needs of the family.
 A translator may be required along with an alternative venue for the enrolment visit.

-During the enrolment interview a process of orientation will be planned in collaboration with families to provide the best possible start for the child at the Centre.
+During the enrolment interview, an orientation process will be planned in collaboration with families to provide the best possible start for the child at the Centre.

 Families will provide the following, prior to the agreed start date for the child: